ashkanans/mongo-vs-postgres-comparator/README.md

 4. **Persistent Connections**:
     - Both databases benefit from persistent connections, but the difference is more pronounced for PostgreSQL because establishing and tearing down a connection is expensive.

+5. **Bulk Operation Optimization**:
+   - MongoDB's bulk write operations are streamlined to minimize overhead, with efficient batch processing.
+   - PostgreSQL handles each batch with stricter transactional guarantees, resulting in slower performance.

 ---